I just added this new gem to my library. A book called “Christ Crucified: The Marrow of the Gospel in 72 Sermons on Isaiah 53.”

 It is a large book with over 700 pages containing 72 sermons on Isaiah chapter 53.
 But not just any sermons.
 These sermons were given by the 17th Century Scottish preacher – James Durham (1622-1658).
 Durham was the Chaplain to King Charles II, and the Professor of Divinity in Glasgow University.

 So far I have only skimmed thru this book.
-It appears to be the longest, thorough, most comprehensive sermon ever written on Isaiah chapter 53 (or at least that I’ve seen).
+It appears to be the longest, thorough, most comprehensive sermon ever written on Isaiah chapter 53 (at least that I’ve seen).
 Charles Spurgeon – aka the “Prince of Preachers” said the following of this book.
 “This is marrow indeed.
 We need say no more: Durham is a prince among spiritual expositors.”

 Oh how insignificant I am, compared to men like this.

 I began my Christian life in a postmodern church denomination (though they called themselves “non-denominational”).
 Consequently I spent the first half of my Christian life reading postmodern contemporary Bible commentaries, and listening to contemporary “Christian” music.
 Oh what a mistake that was, but I did not know any better.
-However I am very thankful for that experience, as it made me more grateful for where we are today.
+However I am very thankful for that experience, as it made me more grateful for where I am today.

 It wasn’t until the beginning of the millennium, that my wife and I ventured out to study more churches, more denominations, Doctrines and Theology.
-Frankly I learned that I fell miserably short of a deep systematic Theology, and a sounder Doctrine (and I’m still learning, and Lord willing growing).
+Frankly I learned that I fell miserably short of a deep systematic Theology, and a sounder Doctrine (and I’m still learning, and Lord willing still growing).

 “You therefore, beloved, knowing this beforehand, be on your guard so that you are not carried away by the error of unprincipled men and fall from your own steadfastness, but grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To Him be the glory, both now and to the day of eternity.
 Amen” (2 Peter 3:17-18).

 Therefore over this last ten years I have slowly replaced most of my postmodern academia driven books, with writings from ‘old dead men’ like the aforementioned.
-Some of my former books I gave away, others I tossed in the trash can, and yes burning some books is Biblical (Acts 19:19).
+Some of my former books I gave away, others I tossed in the trash can, and yes perhaps burning some books is Biblical (Acts 19:19).

 Thankfully over the latter years my wife and I have transitioned into a more orthodox Christendom.
 But oh how I wish I could go back to the very beginning, and start all over again. 🙂